mozilla/ecosystem-platform/docs/fxa-engineering/fxa-dev-process.md

 A --> D(Task)
 A --> E(Bug)
 ```
 Generally, we can expect Epics to be written by the Product team.
-Tasks and will likely be written by the Product and Engineering teams as they need to be broken down small enough to fit inside of a sprint.
+Tasks will likely be written by the Product and Engineering teams as they need to be broken down small enough to fit inside of a sprint.
 [Learn more about user stories][moz-user-stories].

 As Tasks and Bugs pop up, they should be associated with open Epics as appropriate.

+When a task is in the `Ready for Engineering` column, it's expected that:
+* A [PI Ticket][pi-jira] has been filed
+* If there are interesting security changes, the security team has been notified
+* If there are significant string changes, the L10n team has been notified
+* Appropriate metrics have been documented and will be implemented (ie. How will we know this is a success?)

 ### Sprints